vinceimbat/vinceimbat/content/My strategy for sharing.md

 # Annually

-Every first week of January, I perform [[thoughts/my annual review routine]].
+Every first week of January, I perform [[my annual review routine]].
 Using a template, I review monthly reports and aggregate them into an annual report.
 This annual report gets shared to my email list via TinyLetter.
 Along with the monthly report, this is a non-negotiable artifact that has to be shared every year.

 # As it happens